seinecle/blog/_posts/2023-07-23-growing-ecosystem-of-apps-for-network-analysis.md

 > **Prediction 🔮: we are going to see, in the next months and over 2024, an intense activity of developing importers and user interfaces for these alternative data sources mentioned above.**

-# New data importers, new user interfaces: a call to talk and exchange
+# New data importers, new analytics, new user interfaces: a call to talk and exchange
 In informal discussions and reading posts from specialists on Twitter, I see that:

 - there is an interest in new data importers, either for one's own use or as a service to offer
 - accordinly, tech-savy individuals, organizations and app developers are building new data importers
 - the same actors are developing transformers for this data: text and network analysis methods (otherwise offering raw data is not of great value)
-- this triggers a re-thinking of exisiting user interfaces, and the development of new ones
+- this also triggers a re-thinking of exisiting user interfaces, and the development of new ones

 **Why would we need to do this in isolation?**
 After giving it some thoughts, I think that there are two big reasons not to engage in collaborations, and one of them is a false one.

-One reason not to engage in collaborations is to keep one's product secret and non reproducible, to build a competitive advantage.
+**One reason not to engage in collaborations** is to keep one's product secret and non reproducible, to build a competitive advantage.
 A data importer with some clever data transformation added to it can deliver insights of great value, so let's not share it.

 A second reason could be technical and resources constraints.
 Working alone can let you go faster, as collaborating adds coordination and interfacing costs and delays.

-This second reason is less strong I believe.
+**This second reason is less strong, I believe.**
 Coordination and interfacing costs are real, but setting up a collaboration also helps distribute work among many, instead of doing everything by one's self.

 Let's consider the steps for a service consisting in, say, creating a word cloud from the most common expressions used in a set of Wikipedia pages.
-Constructing the word cloud is far from the only operation we need.
+*Constructing the word cloud is far from the only operation we need to build*.

-Are you ready to design and implement each of these 7 operations, and especially the 8th one?
+> Are you ready to design and implement each of these 7 operations, and especially the 8th one?

 1. Creating a interface (web, mobile app or desktop?) where the user will express their query
 2. Hosting this interface (server costs, maintenance of the app for multiple OS...)